shwetagopaul92/tapis_systems/README.md

-## Creating an APP on the registered system
+## Creating an APP and running a job on the registered system

 1. Follow: https://tacc-cloud.readthedocs.io/projects/agave/en/latest/agave/guides/apps/app-wrapper-templates.html
 To install an app like samtools, creater a template file.